Relief steps up after Indonesia earthquake | - ExBulletin

 On the fourth day of an increasingly urgent search, Indonesian rescuers on Thursday focused their efforts on a spot where dozens of people are believed to be stranded after an earthquake-triggered landslide killed 272 people.

-Many of the more than 1,000 rescuers were searching for victims in a village in Cianjur district, where a landslide caused by Monday’s earthquake dumped tons of mud, rocks and trees.
+Many of the more than 1,000 rescue workers were searching for victims in a village in Cianjur district, where a landslide caused by Monday’s earthquake dumped tons of mud, rocks and trees.

 Indonesian President Joko Widodo visited Cianjur on Thursday and stressed they would focus on a location where 39 people were still missing.